 This vision is a long-term ambition of the council and is important now more than ever as Covid-19 has exacerbated the need for this programme as we continue to be hit hard by the pandemic.

-Well before the pandemic and in reaction to the changes in shopping habits and announcements regarding some major retailers, the Council developed a clear vision and ambition for the future.
+In reaction to the changes in shopping habits and announcements regarding some major retailers, the council developed a clear vision and ambition for the future.
 We recognised that city centres would no longer be dominated by shops and encouraging a dynamic mix of uses will be essential to a sustainable future.
 To support the city as a great place to work, live, be educated, and entertained we must have a world class environment.
 Our belief in our vision and the importance of a healthy, green city that features outdoor spaces and activities that everyone can enjoy has only strengthened.

 Throughout 2019, we began to see the city centre thrive when family-focused events were introduced as part of Summer in the City, and nationally recognised sporting events choosing Newcastle as the host city.
 Our vision will ensure that the city continues to thrive and adapt to a post-Covid landscape.
 We’ve continued and expanded our conversations and consultation around the proposals since the end of 2020, and we will continue to consult with businesses and the wider community, to ensure that our proposals continue to meet the demands of our city, through the pandemic and beyond.